Floaters and Flashes

 Signs of Retinal Detachment

-Floaters and flashes may be a sign of retinal tear or detachment if:
+Floaters and flashes may be a sign of a retinal tear or detachment if:

 - You notice a sudden increase in the size and number of floaters